About the Blog:

 EngineerDog is a personal site for sharing my original designs, tips, & resources with other science nerds like me!
 This includes 3D models and designs shared under the EngineerDog name throughout the internet on sites like:

 I follow a few guidelines for blog articles, but common themes include:

 - Recommended Books, Tools, & Websites,

 - Thoughts on Personal Finance & Small Business

 I started EnginerDog in the summer of 2014 after I noticed the positive impacts that writing had on my ability to communicate and my depth of knowledge.
 I use this blog as a way to practice, experiment, and get feedback on my hobby work.

-The name of the blog is pretty much meaningless.
+The name of the blog was picked kind of randomly.
 I’m a dog loving mechanical engineer and the EngineerDog domain name was available.